trentramseyer/flight/README.md

 });
 ```

-Keep in mind that calling either `lastModified` or `etag` will both set and check the
+Keep in mind that using `httpCache` will both set and check the
 cache value.
 If the cache value is the same between requests, Flight will immediately
 send an `HTTP 304` response and stop processing.